Gustave Le Bon: Influence

 "The type of hero dear to a crowd will always have the semblance of a Caesar.
 His insignia attracts them, his authority overawes them, and his sword instills them with fear."

 George Lachmann Mosse claimed that fascist theories of leadership that emerged during the 1920s owed much to Le Bon's theories of crowd psychology.
 Adolf Hitler is known to have read The Crowd and in Mein Kampf drew on the propaganda techniques proposed by Le Bon.
 Benito Mussolini also made a careful study of Le Bon.

 Le Bon was widely read within the Committee of Union and Progress in the late 19th and early 20th centuries.
 Philosophical and military leaders who would later lead the Young Turk Revolution, such as Ahmet Rıza and Enver Bey, took inspiration from Le Bon and movements such as Social Darwinism to define their elitist and authoritarian approach to politics, as well as their advocacy of revolution from above.

-Some commentators have drawn a link between Le Bon and Vladimir Lenin / the Bolsheviks.
+Some commentators have drawn a link between Le Bon and Vladimir Lenin / the Bolsheviks, although the two are polar opposites ideologically.

 Just prior to World War I, Wilfred Trotter introduced Wilfred Bion to Le Bon's writings and Sigmund Freud's work Group Psychology and the Analysis of the Ego.
 Trotter's book Instincts of the Herd in Peace and War (1919) forms the basis for the research of both Wilfred Bion and Ernest Jones who established what would be called group dynamics.
 During the first half of the twentieth century, Le Bon's writings were used by media researchers such as Hadley Cantril and Herbert Blumer to describe the reactions of subordinate groups to media.

 Edward Bernays, a nephew of Sigmund Freud, was influenced by Le Bon and Trotter.
 In his influential book Propaganda, he declared that a major feature of democracy was the manipulation of the electorate by the mass media and advertising.
-Some have claimed that, Theodore Roosevelt and Charles G. Dawes and many other American progressives in the early 20th century were also deeply affected by Le Bon's writings.
+Some have claimed that Theodore Roosevelt, Charles G. Dawes and many other American progressives in the early 20th century were also deeply affected by Le Bon's writings.